The Vermont Statutes Online

 (1) Consult the Vermont Advisory Council on Historic Preservation before demolishing, altering, or transferring any property that is potentially of historical, architectural, archaeological, or cultural significance, including any property listed on the State register.
 An agency, department, division, or commission shall submit its annual capital improvement plan to the Council.

-(4) Institute procedures to assure that its plans, programs, codes and regulations contribute to the preservation and enhancement of sites, structures and objects of historical, architectural, archaeological or cultural significance.
-(Added 1975, No. 109, § 4.)
+(4) Institute procedures to ensure that its plans, programs, codes, and rules contribute to the preservation and enhancement of sites, structures, and objects of historical, architectural, archaeological, or cultural significance.
+(Added 1975, No. 109, § 4; amended 2023, No. 85 (Adj.
+Sess.), § 253, eff.
+July 1, 2024.)

 § 761.
-State archaeologist; survey; protection of archaeological sites
+State Archaeologist; survey; protection of archaeological sites

-(b) All information regarding the location of archaeological sites and underwater historic properties shall be confidential except that the State archaeologist shall provide this information to qualified individuals or organizations, public agencies and nonprofit organizations for archaeological and scientific research or for preservation and planning purposes when the State Archaeologist determines that the preservation of these properties is not endangered.
+(b) All information regarding the location of archaeological sites and underwater historic properties shall be confidential except that the State Archaeologist shall provide this information to qualified individuals or organizations, public agencies and nonprofit organizations for archaeological and scientific research or for preservation and planning purposes when the State Archaeologist determines that the preservation of these properties is not endangered.
 (Added 1975, No. 109, § 4; amended 1989, No. 136 (Adj.
 Sess.), § 2; 1995, No. 46, § 45.)

 § 762.
 Field investigation